kumarsumit1/AWSTerraform/terrafrom.md

 -   Any -var and -var-file options on the command line, in order they are provided.
 (This includes variables set by a Terraform Cloud workspace.)
 -   Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
 -   The tfvars.jsonfile, if present. `terraform.tfvars.json`
--   The tfvarsfile, if present. `terraform.tfvars`
+-   The *.tfvars file, if present. `terraform.tfvars`
 -   Environment variables

 Note: there is no mention of .tf file declaration in there, this is because variables declared in .tf files are concatenated into a single entity consisting of your variables.tf your main.tf and your output.tf files before being processed by Terraform.
 Hence this declaration have highest precedence in order of application.